The Massive Dirac Equation in the Kerr Geometry: Separability in Eddington-Finkelstein-type Coordinates and Asymptotics: Carter Tetrad and Spin Coefficients for the Kerr Geometry in Horizon-penetrating Advanced Eddington--Finkelstein-type Coordinates

 with the signum function

-Note that the use of the absolute value and the signum function allows for a unified representation of the frame both outside and inside the event and the Cauchy horizon, respectively.
-For the calculation of the corresponding spin coefficients, i.e., for solving the first Maurer-Cartan equation of structure (\ref{NPMCE}), we require the dual co-tetrad of (\ref{KT}) given by
+We remark that the use of the absolute value of the horizon function in $\boldsymbol{l}$ and the signum function in $\boldsymbol{n}$ leads to a combined representation of the frame for the regions outside the event horizon, inside the event horizon up to the Cauchy horizon, and inside the Cauchy horizon.
+For the calculation of the corresponding spin coefficients, i.e., for solving the torsion-free Maurer--Cartan equation of structure (\ref{NPMCE}), one requires the dual co-tetrad of (\ref{KT})